aj03794/learning-domain-drive-design/domain-driven-design/README.md

     - If yes, it potentially should be the root if it's own aggregate
     - Otherwise it should be apart of some existing aggregate
 - A slot cannot exist without a snack machine so it needs to be apart of the same aggregate as snack machine
+    - But a snack can exist without a snack machine
 - Boundaries can always be refactored
 - Don't create aggregates that are too large
     - The bigger your aggregates are, the harder it is to maintain consistency
     - Simplicity vs Performance
 - Most aggregates consist of 1 or 2 entities
 - 3 entities per aggregate is usually a max
-- Number of Value Objets per aggregate is unlimited
+- Number of Value Objects per aggregate is unlimited

 ## Other Topics